Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: Experiment details

 \subsection{CIFAR-10 settings}

 CIFAR-10 \citep{krizhevsky2009learning} is a colorful image dataset with 50000 training samples and 10000 test samples from 10 categories.
-We use ResNet-18 \citep{he2016deep} as the feature extractor, and the other settings such as projection head all follow the original settings of SimCLR \cite{chen2020simple}.
+We use ResNet-18 \citep{he2016deep} as the feature extractor, and the other settings such as projection head all follow the original settings of SimCLR \citep{chen2020simple}.
 To evaluate the quality of the features, we follow the KNN evaluation protocol \citep{wu2018unsupervised}. which computes the cosine similarities in the embedding space between the test image and its nearest neighbors, and make the prediction via weighted voting.
 We train each model with batch size of 256 and 200 epochs for quicker evaluation.
-For $t$-SimCLR, without specifying otherwise, we grid search the $t_{df}$ and $\tau$ with range \{1, 2, 5, 10\} and \{1, 2, 5, 10\} respectively.
+For $t$-SimCLR, without specifying otherwise, we grid search the $t_{df}$ and $\tau$ with range \{1, 2, 5, 10\} and \{1, 2, 5, 10\} respectively. \paragraph{Ablation of training epochs} We also run the SimCLR and $t$-SimCLR experiments in the more standard 1000 epochs setting.
+For SimCLR, we use batch size of 512, learning rate of 0.3, temperature of 0.7, and weight dacay of 0.0001.
+For $t$-SimCLR, we use batch size of 512, learning rate of 0.8, temperature of 10, weight dacay of 0.0002, and $t_{df}=5$.
+The nearest neighbor accuracy for SimCLR is 87.2\% vs. that for $t$-SimCLR is 88.8\%.